megaproaktiv/awclip/readme.md

 - Store command results in `.awsclip` as md5hash of parameters
 - Store metadata as hash-md.json

-User it as aws cli alias:
+Use it as aws cli alias:

 If awclip binary is in /usr/local/bin: